reinow/sepwebapp/README.md

 ###Linux namespace related types

-Some application servers, like uwsgi, have native support for Linux namespaces.
+Some application servers, like uWSGI, have native support for Linux namespaces.
 Linux namespaces are an elegant way to detach the process from a specific layer of the kernel and assign it to a new one.
 You can, for instance, mount a specific etc directory to each of the web applications, but you can also create specific PIDs, IPC, and networking for each of the web applications.
 The types below are related to Linux namespaces.
-If you are using uwsgi, there is a snippet explaining how to run the emperor process in one domain, and each web application's worker processes in a separate domain.
+If you are using uWSGI, there is a [snippet](http://uwsgi-docs.readthedocs.org/en/latest/Snippets.html "uWSGI snippet") explaining how to run the emperor process in one domain, and each web application's worker processes in a separate domain.

 * webapp_id_etc_runtime_t
 * webapp_id_etc_t